 From direction Montpellier, you want to take the A9 to Nîmes from where you follow Alès and then Barjac.
 Coming from Marseille you take the A7 all the way to Mondagon, from where you start following direction Barjac.
 From anywhere in the north of France you want to get on the “route du soleil”, the road of the sun (A6/A7), and get off at Bollène.
 Continuing your way to Barjac via the N86.

-La Sablière is a hillside camping that starts all the way at the top and moves via winding roads down towards the banks of the Cèze river.
-If you’ve ever been to this type of camping, we don’t have to tell you that there’s a huge variety in pitches and rentals.
-If you like to wake up with impressive views over the valley and the surrounding hills, the top of the camping is where you want to be.
-If the first thing you want to do in the morning is a refreshing skinny dip in the Cèze river, get yourself a spot at the very bottom of the camping.
+La Sablière is a hillside campground that starts all the way at the top and moves via winding roads down towards the banks of the Cèze river.
+If you’ve ever been to this type of campsite, we don’t have to tell you that there’s a huge variety in pitches and rentals.
+If you like to wake up with impressive views over the valley and the surrounding hills, the top of the campground is where you want to be.
+If the first thing you want to do in the morning is a refreshing skinny dip in the Cèze river, get yourself a spot at the very bottom of the campsite.
 And if long steep walks aren’t really your thing, make sure to place yourself somewhere in the middle, where most of the facilities are.

 Camping pitches are spread around the huge property of La Sablière and also if you prefer not to bring your own accommodation, the options are huge.
 There are 5 different types of chalets, 7 types of mobile homes, and another 5 types of rental tents.
 All of these differ in both size as location, so make sure to do your homework before deciding on your perfect nude holiday spot.

 The Bellevue chalet in which we stayed is definitely one of the top class rental accommodations at La Sablière.
 Although the cheesy interior was not exactly our style, we couldn’t be bothered less because we never spent any time inside except for sleeping.
 Our huge terrace complete with couches and sunbeds and the most impressive views was our preferred place to be.